angedelamort/mangas-website/README.md

 update
 ```

-After that, you will need to create a ``db.ini`` file on your host with the appropriate
+After that, as mentioned in the previous section, you will need a ``db.ini`` file on your host
-connection string for your database.
-You will also need to create the tables as well.
+with the appropriate connection string for your database.
+You will also need to create
+the tables as well before running the site.
 See ``data/sql/*.sql`` scripts for easy imports.

+## Using the site

+TODO: describe the different sections and how to use them.

 ## TODO

 ### Current

+* Refactor the databases
+    * [ ] Modify the mangas_resources table in order to contains all the required fields for each page.
+    * [ ] When scrapping, fill those fields if they are empty and download images as well
+    * [ ] Modify the library to use the Mangas_resources table instead of the scrapper
+    * [ ] Make an "Edit Screen" with a way to merge the data (could be:
+        left side  = mangas_resources fields &
+        right side = mangas_scrappers tabs with button [<-])

 ### Next

-* login page with referer
 * make categories per language? with sections?
 Might be more interesting for browsing.
-* when click on AngeDeLaMort -> go to profile.
+* when click on profile -> go to profile (change name/mail/password).
-* Refactor the databases
-    1. Modify the mangas_resources table in order to contains all the required fields for each page.
-    1. When scrapping, fill those fields if they are empty and download images as well
-    1. Modify the library to use the Mangas_resources table instead of the scrapper
-    1. Make an "Edit Screen" with a way to merge the data (could be:
-        left side  = mangas_resources fields &
-        right side = mangas_scrappers tabs with button [<-])
-* Be able to choose the scrapper data more specifically.
-Right now it's just a priority list.